SteveJerettMcQueen/naivebayes/README.md

 # Learning to Classify Text Using a Naïve Bayes Classifier

-The purpose of this project is to apply a known supervised classification technique for Natural Language Processing (NLP) problems.
+The purpose of this project is to apply a known supervised classification technique for Natural Language Processing problems.
 Specifically, the supervised classification technique used for this problem will be a Naïve Bayes Classifier